ST PATRICK'S CATHEDRAL PARISH

 MUSIC

 The music ministry of the cathedral continues to play an important role in serving the busier-than-ever round of diocesan and parish liturgies which take place throughout the year.
-We hope you enjoy viewing this site containing details of the musical life of St. Patrick's Cathedral.

 CONTACT US